datacarpentry/2014-09-29-iDigBio/lessons/open_refine/open-refine-demo.md

 * Show the power of clustering algorithms to reveal data patterns, data snafus
 * If time, show call to an API, a web service (JSON example here from a locality georeferencing service)
 * If time, show how to parse the JSON returned from the service.
 * Refine provides a gentle introduction to SELECT DISTINCT, COUNT, ORDER BY, GROUP BY, and other SQL concepts in a visual way.
 Covering Refine first provides the SQL instructor with examples to refer back to - giving the students a reference point for understanding SQL.
+And starting with the "better spreadsheet skills" lesson, before this Open Refine demo, gives the instructor even more analogies to use when leading up to SQL.
+We experimented with lesson order and this seems to work best for insuring those "aha" moments.
 * Show the power of undo / redo.
+* Can be used to introduce
+ - scripting
+ - regular expressions
+ - APIs

 ----------------------------------------------------